Thank you for presenting at IBBC 2018.

 - Log In to TAPPI’s Speaker Management system by creating a User Name and Password.
 If you have previously submitted to a different TAPPI event you will have to create a new profile specifically for PaperCon 2017.

-- Once you have created your profile click add new submission
+- Once you have created your profile click add a new submission

 - Select your preferred track and enter all applicable information to upload your abstract.